jax-ml/jax/jax/experimental/jax2tf/README.md

 There are two interoperation directions:

-- `jax2tf.convert`: for using JAX functions in a TensorFlow context, e.g., for eager or graph execution, or for saving as a TensorFlow SavedModel; and
+- `jax2tf.convert`: for using JAX functions in a TensorFlow context, e.g., for eager or graph TensorFlow execution, or for saving as a TensorFlow SavedModel; and
 - `jax2tf.call_tf`: for using TensorFlow  functions in a JAX context, e.g., to call a TensorFlow library or a SavedModel inside a JAX function.

+`jax2tf.convert` directs JAX to use an alternative code generator (lowering) and emit TensorFlow operations instead of the regular HLO operations emitted in native JAX lowering.
+In all other respects the JAX function is processed as in native JAX execution, e.g., for the JAX transformations.
+The resulting function
-The `jax2tf.convert` mechanism can wrap a function written in JAX, possibly including JAX transformations, and turn it into a function that uses only TensorFlow operations.
-The converted function can be called or traced from TensorFlow and will behave as if it was written in TensorFlow.
+can be called or traced from TensorFlow and will behave as if it was written in TensorFlow.
 In practice this means that you can take some code written in JAX and execute it using TensorFlow eager mode, or stage it out as a TensorFlow graph, even use it